The record

 Why the response looked the way it did (my view)

 The April 18th response was wildly out of proportion: rarely-used munitions deployed by our own Sheriff's office, deputies answering to private contractors, all against people who hurt no one.
 A response that disproportionate doesn't happen by accident, and I'll be honest about how it looks to me.
 It looks like a choice.
 A show of force that conveniently arrived ahead of another budget fight, with the Sheriff's office firmly on the side of a private facility under legal cloud rather than the public it serves.
 I can't tell you what was in the Sheriff's head, and I won't pretend to.
-The documented facts are damning enough: the contractors giving direction, the conflicts of interest, the charging disparity, and not a single injured officer.
+The documented facts are damning enough: the contractors giving direction, the conflicts of interest, the charging disparity, not a single injured officer, and an after-the-fact attack story the footage does not support.
 Draw your own conclusions.
 Mine are not generous.

 Sources